-List all elements that reduce the impact that urbanization has on birds for this project:

--Planting design includes vegetation around the site to encourage bird habitat.
+List all elements that reduce the impact that urbanization has on birds for Staff Comments this project: Project does not retain on-site trees. -Planting design includes vegetation around the site to encourage bird habitat.
 Plantings are integrated in layers to allow for nesting and shelter.
-Shrub and tree species have been selected to provide food source.

--Tree protection to ensure retention of large trees on the adjacent property to the north.
+Shrub and tree species have been selected to provide food source. -Tree protection to ensure retention of large trees on the adjacent property to the north.
 Creates bird friendly environment.
-Bird collision mitigation:

-Most birds will avoid patterns on glass with vertical stripes or horizontal stripes spaced 2 inches or less apart.
+Bird collision mitigation: Most birds will avoid patterns on glass with vertical stripes or horizontal stripes spaced 2 inches or less apart.
 Balcony glazing will include horizontal slats.
 Windows with screens and blinds should be safe for birds.
-Plan ref :A-4.0 Elevations, Landscape
+Plan ref :A-4.0 Elevations, Landscape Score 2 /3